 Even OneNote has an accessibility checker!

-Yes, OneNote has an accessibility checker that will check your contrast, alternate text, and other items to ensure accessibility as best as possible.
+Yes, OneNote has an accessibility checker that will check your contrast, alternate text, and other items to ensure accessibility.

 Here’s how to use the accessibility checker in Microsoft Office.
 These screenshots are from Microsoft Word for Mac but are nearly identical in Windows.